turingaicloud/tcloud-sdk/example/README.md

 # TCloud Examples

-TACC support multiple ML frameworks such as TensorFlow, Pytorch and MXNet.
-Besides we will support some specialized ML framework like FATE and so on.
-The followings are the job submiting examples for different frameworks.
+TACC support multiple ML frameworks such as TensorFlow, PyTorch and MXNet.
+We will later support some specialized ML framework like FATE, etc. Here we list several job examples of different frameworks.

 ## TensorFlow